omnipotentmilk/autoMudaeBot/README.md

 5. Open discord in the browser, ensure you are logged in, and refresh

 You can verify it is working in a couple of ways;
-1. In discord, after refreshing, open the developer console (A.K.A Inspect Element)
+In discord, after refreshing, open the developer console (A.K.A Inspect Element);

   A. Navigate to 'application' and search for 'botId' or 'botToken' in the 'localStorage' section